spencertipping/ni/doc/debugging.md

 ###Too many partfiles
 The YARN resource manager will refuse to accept jobs that use too many (for example, >100K) partfiles as input; if you have too many partfiles, then you can use the `HS` syntax to run multiple identical jobs over time.

+##Hadoop Streaming Job is Slow
+Likely it's that you have a slow step

+###Reading the Hadoop Logs
+The montior for Hadoop jobs includes the unix timestamp; this will be in the `stderr` logs.

+###Many killed tasks "Container preempted by scheduler"

+In this case, the tasks that you are running are taking too long.
+The "ideal" mapreduce task takes something in the range of minutes to run.
+Once you've gone up to over an hour, you're beyond the pale of what you *should* be doing.
+Split your data up into a larger number of partfiles using `^{mapreduce.jobs.reduces=<lots>} HS:_:`, or use the upcoming hadoop repartition operator.

 ##`ni` is installed but my machine can't find it

 Quick rundown of the obvious causes: